fvmach/twilio-flex-outbound-engagement/README.md

    - Pick and customize a message template.
    - Validate and preview the message.
    - Send the message and monitor delivery status.
+4. During a live conversation, use the **Send Template** button in the MessageInputActions to:
+   - Select and personalize a template.
+   - Send the template directly to the customer.

 ## Development